stormasm/spanish/README.md

 - [spanish accents on macbook pro](https://github.com/stormasm/spanish/blob/main/misc/macbook.md)

 To type the Spanish accented letter á on a MacBook, you can use the keyboard shortcut Option + e + a

-ok
+Same is true with Option + n + ñ